Berlin Beyond the Concrete: Love Letters to Concrete

 The walking distance

-If you really want to see the essence, starting from the museum, touching upon the Nollendorfplatz area and the surrounding murals, approximately 2.5–3 kilometer loop You should count on it.
+If you truly want to see the core of it, you should plan for a roughly 2.5–3 kilometer loop starting from the museum, touching upon the Nollendorfplatz area and the surrounding murals.

-- Intensity This walk is not a physical challenge, but a mental stimulation.
-Over the 3 kilometers, you will walk through decades of graffiti history and the most modern urban development visions.
+• Intensity: This walk is not a physical challenge, but a mental stimulation.
+In the 3 kilometers, you will walk through decades of graffiti history and the most modern urban development visions.